shilgam/pact-workshop-jvm/README.md

         $ PACT_BROKER_TOKEN=<YOUR TOKEN> ./gradlew consumer:pactPublish

+1. Verify the Dropwizard provider using a JUnit test

+        $ PACT_BROKER_TOKEN=<YOUR TOKEN> ./gradlew :providers:dropwizard-provider:test

 ## Description

 This workshop is setup with a number of steps that can be run through.
 Each step is in a branch, so to run through a